readthedocs/readthedocs-sphinx-search/docs/features.rst

 Search As You Type
 ------------------

-The extension support `search as you type` feature.
+The extension offers a "search as you type" feature.
 This means that results will be shown to the user instantly while typing.

 Minimal UI